tektutor/openshift-tekton-march-2022/Day4/README.md

 # ⛹️‍♂️ Lab - Installing a multi-pod WordPress with maridb application

-List the templates in openshift
+List the templates in openshiftuserG37
 ```
 oc get templates -n openshift
 ```